 Customers will be able to see the difference between a company who was thinking of them and one who is only concerned with the bottom line.
 A company obsessed with profit margins might overlook simple fixes that could improve user experiences, like using related images or intriguing video content.

 3. Design your own unique multichannel infrastructure.

 Each company must develop its own infrastructure.
 No single model fits across the board, but there are certain aspects each company can use in their own model.
 For instance, each model should keep the customer’s experience their top priority.
 Multichannel marketing is all about keeping customers happy and making their interactions with your company seamless.

 The majority of consumers today begins a transaction on one device and finishes it on another.
 A teacher might place a bag of pencils in her shopping cart on Amazon on her phone at lunch and return to the website later on her laptop to complete the purchase.
 She expects the item to still be in her shopping cart even though she switched devices.
-Information must be transferrable from one channel to another.
+The information must be transferrable from one channel to another.

 With this in mind, design your own multichannel plan to the greatest benefit to your customers.
 Does your website offer comparisons of different flight prices?
 A great idea for your multichannel approach could be to send an automatic email if a person was looking at a particular flight on your website, giving them information on similar flights.